untried-duck61/simpletoolkit_android/README.md

 ## System requirements
 * Minimum Android version: 4.1
 * Arch: any (maybe)
-## How to use weather forecast (will be added soon)
+## How to use weather forecast
+1. Register on [OpenWeatherMap](https://openweathermap.org/) (if you have no account)
-1. You need to go to Settings (in-app settings)
+2. Go to Settings (in-app settings)
-2. Paste your Open Weather Map API Key
+3. Paste your Open Weather Map API Key
-3. Click Save
+4. Click Save